Gardens of China

 - Twenty Views of the European Palaces in the Garden of Perfect Brightness.
 Detailed reproduction of a set of the twenty engravings commissioned by the Qianlong emperor in 1783.
 This copy of the prints is kept at the University of Manchester Library, U.K. For some comments on the history of the Manchester book, see the note by Zheng Yangwen, "An Unexplained Image from the Garden of Perfect Brightness," China Heritage Quarterly 29 (March 2012).

-- Disturbed Dreams in the Ruins of the Garden: Ernst Ohlmer and Historical Images of Yuanmingyuan.
+- Beijing Exhibits the Earliest Yuanmingyuan Photos.
 Images of the European Garden at Yuanming Yuan taken in 1873 by the German customs official and photographer Ernst Ohlmer (1847-1927).
-Website of a 2010 exhibition at the Beijing World Art Museum.
+CRI

 - Yuanmingyuan: 150 Years After the Fire.
 Very detailed, seven-part CCTV documentary in the "Journeys in Time" series (2011).
 Covers the history of Yuanming Yuan until the end of the Qing dynasty.
 Also available on Youtube 1, 2, 3, 4, 5, 6, 7.